coolbutuseless/serializer/README.md

 ## What’s the upper bound on serialization speed?

-`calc_marshalled_size()` can be used to calculate the size of a serialized object, but does not actually try and create the serialized object.
+`calc_size_robust()` can be used to calculate the size of a serialized object, but does not actually try and create the serialized object.

-Because this does not do any memory allocation, or copying of bytes, the speed of `calc_marshalled_size()` should give an approximation of the maximum throughput of the serialization process when using R’s internal serialization mechanism.
+Because this does not do any memory allocation, or copying of bytes, the speed of `calc_size_robust()` should give an approximation of the maximum throughput of the serialization process when using R’s internal serialization mechanism.